 Undergraduate: Eller undergraduate students can speak with Melissa Rosinski, a licensed, professional counselor who can provide no-cost, short-term, confidential counseling.
 Schedule an appointment with her through eSMS or email her questions you have at email@example.com.

-- Students expecting to participate in competitions and special events should refer to the Eller events page for updated information on how these events will be conducted in Fall 2020.
+- Students expecting to participate in competitions and special events should refer to the Eller events page for updated information on how these events will be conducted in the 2020-21 academic year.

 - Small events with less than 50 people may be allowed where: